Who Grants a License: Licenses are granted by the Nevada Real Estate Division (“NRED”).

 License Renewal Requirements – A Nevada real estate licensee must take 24 credit hours of continuing education (either online or in the classroom) from an NRED-approved provider every two years.
-Search online providers here.
-Search classroom providers here.
+Search online and classroom providers here.
 Further information is provided on the NRED website, here.

 Applicable Regulations: Real estate licensees in Nevada are regulated under the Nevada Revised Statutes and the Nevada Administrative Code.
 See the page titled Statutes and Regulations on the NRED website for a summary of the applicable regulations.

 To prepare for your Real Estate Agent exam, use our 300 question practice test, with answers fully explained, by expert Karen Bohler.